The Otome Heroine's Fight for Survival: Characters

-A reincarnator who got reborn into her favorite otome game, Ciel, only to be distraught that she did not become the main character, Alicia.
+A reincarnator who was reborn into her favorite otome game, Ciel, only to be distraught that she did not become the main character, Alicia.
 As a result, she unsuccessfully attempted to take over Alicia's body using magic, causing the latter to realize she is a character in a game, resulting in her being killed by the enraged heroine.
 However, her lingering malice possessed another orphan girl, who would later attempt to take Alicia's place in the original plot after the heroine abandons it.